Career Engagement at Cornish

 Frequently Asked Questions

 At Cornish College of the Arts, your career development is a top priority.
-Meeting with a career adviser offers you the chance to receive personalized, 1:1 feedback and support tailored to your creative journey.
-From interview preparation to career exploration and planning your next steps after graduation, Cornish’s career advising services are designed to empower you with the tools and confidence you need to succeed in the arts.
+Meeting with a career coach offers you the chance to receive personalized, 1:1 feedback and support tailored to your creative journey.
+From interview preparation to career exploration and planning your next steps after graduation, Cornish’s career coaching services are designed to empower you with the tools and confidence you need to succeed in the arts.

-Appointments available 8:30am – 5:00pm Monday through Friday.
+Appointments available 9am – 4pm Monday through Friday.

 If you’ve discovered an exciting internship opportunity and want to earn college credit for your experience, we’re here to help!
 Cornish College of the Arts offers a streamlined process to ensure that your internship aligns with your academic goals and counts toward your degree.
 By following a few simple steps, you can gain valuable professional experience while also making progress in your studies.